-The goal of the land degradation focal area is to arrest and reverse current global trends in land degradation, specifically desertification and deforestation, by promoting good practices conducive to SLM.
+The goal of the land degradation focal area is to arrest and reverse current global trends in land degradation, specifically desertification and deforestation, by promoting good practices conducive to Sustainable Land Management (SLM).
 Such practices generate global environmental benefits while creating local and national socio-economic benefits.

 The primary approach for GEF-6 will be to address priorities that represent the best opportunity for supporting agriculture, livestock management, and forest landscape restoration to underpin rural livelihoods.
 This will directly address the need to:

 - Reinforce SLM for enhancing resilience in agro-ecosystems;

 - Harness and maintain ecosystem services for agro-ecological intensification;